Combinatorial properties of Newton maps: Abstract extended Newton graphs

 Now we are going to give the proof of our main theorem which states that an extended Newton graph of a postcritically finite Newton map is indeed an abstract extended Newton graph.

 \begin{proof}[Proof of Theorem \ref{Thm_NewtMapsGenerateExtNewtGraphs}]

-For a given Newton map $N_p$ consider the extended Newton graph $\Delta^*_N$ from Definition \ref{defn_extendedNewtonGraph}.
-We show that $(\Delta^*_N,N_p)$ is an abstract extended Newton graph by verifying conditions (1) -- (9) of Definition \ref{Def_AbstractExtNewtGraph}.
+For a given Newton map $N_p$ consider the extended Newton graph $\Delta^*_\N$ from Definition \ref{defn_extendedNewtonGraph}.
+We show that $(\Delta^*_\N,N_p)$ is an abstract extended Newton graph by verifying all nine conditions of Definition \ref{Def_AbstractExtNewtGraph}.

-(1) By construction, every edge of $\Delta^*_N$ is either type $N$, $H$, or $R$.
-We show that the edges of each type may intersect only over vertices.
-By Proposition \ref{Rem_ExtHubbardTrees}, type $H$ edges may not intersect type $N$ edges, and by construction the intersections with other type $H$ edges may only be over vertices.
-It follows from Remark \ref{Rem_RaysDisjointFromHubbardTrees} that the interiors of edges of type $H$ are also disjoint from edges of type $R$.
-Any two type $R$ edges are contained in distinct complementary component of the Newton graph.
-Finally, by Definition \ref{Def_NewtonRay}, the edges of type $N$ and edges of type $R$ can only intersect at vertices of $\Delta_N$.

-(2) Let $\Delta_N$ be the Newton graph of $N_p$ as in Definition \ref{Def_TheNewtonGraphPCFMap}.
-Then $(\Delta_N,N_p)$ satisfies the properties of an abstract Newton graph by Theorem \ref{Thm_NewtonGraph}.
+\ref{Cond_NewtonGrah} Let $\Delta_\N$ be the Newton graph of $N_p$ as in Definition \ref{Def_TheNewtonGraphPCFMap}.
+Then $(\Delta_\N,N_p)$ satisfies the properties of an abstract Newton graph by Theorem \ref{Thm_NewtonGraph}.
 Minimality is immediate.

-(3) The extended Hubbard trees $H(U_k)$ constructed in Theorem \ref{thm:ExtendNewtGraph} for periodic postcritical points $z_k$ of $N_p$ are periodic and satisfy the properties of abstract extended Hubbard trees (Theorem \ref{Thm_ExtendedHubbardTreesBijectiveCorr}).
-Proposition \ref{Rem_ExtHubbardTrees} states that there is no common vertex with the Newton graph.
+\ref{Cond_PerHubbardTrees} The periodic extended Hubbard trees constructed in Theorem \ref{thm:ExtendNewtGraph} evidently satisfy the properties of abstract extended Hubbard trees (Theorem \ref{Thm_ExtendedHubbardTreesBijectiveCorr}).
+Corollary \ref{Rem_ExtHubbardTrees} states that there is no common vertex with the Newton graph.

-(4) Also by construction of $\Delta^*_N$, the trees associated to preperiodic postcritical points $z_k$ of $N_p$ are preimages of periodic Hubbard trees under iterates of $N_p$.
+\ref{Cond_PrePerHubbardTrees} Also by construction of $\Delta^*_\N$, the preperiodic trees are preimages of periodic Hubbard trees under iterates of $N_p$.
 Since periodic Hubbard trees may not intersect the Newton graph, the preimage trees may have no common vertex with the Newton graph.

-(5) The existence of such a level of the Newton graph so that the trees are separated is a consequence of the construction of the domains of renormalization in Lemmas \ref{lem:RenormalizationDomains} and \ref{Lemma:Renormalization}.
+\ref{Cond_TreesSeparated} The existence of a level of the Newton graph so that trees are separated is due to Corollary \ref{Rem_ExtHubbardTrees}.

-(6),\,(7) Every periodic Newton ray (see Definition \ref{Def_NewtonRay}) is easily shown to be a periodic abstract Newton ray, and the corresponding statement holds for preperiodic rays.
+\ref{Cond_NewtonRaysPer},\,\ref{Cond_NewtonRaysPreper} Every periodic Newton ray (see Definition \ref{Def_NewtonRay}) is easily shown to be a periodic abstract Newton ray, and the corresponding statement holds for preperiodic rays.
 The rest of the properties follow immediately from the construction.

-(8) Theorem \ref{thm:ExtendNewtGraph} states that the whole critical and postcritical set of $N_p$ is contained in the extended Newton graph $\Delta^*_N$.
-Furthermore, if $v$ is a critical point of $N_p$ with $N_p(v)=w$, the valence of the graph at $v$ is equal to the product of $\deg_v(N_p)$ and the valence of the graph at $w$.
-Thus the hypothesis of Proposition \ref{Prop_RegExt} holds.